 Small amounts of funding are available for graduate student travel through The Graduate School.
 The Academic Conference Fund (ACF) is available to support graduate students who have been invited to present or perform at a conference or professional meeting.
 To qualify for ACF funding, a graduate student must be identified as the primary presenter (first person named) on the proof of acceptance.
-Graduate students may apply for travel grants up to \$600 for conference presenters (up to \$800 for international travel).
-The purpose of these grants is to encourage student presentations at academic conferences by offsetting the cost of travel and attendance.
+Graduate students may apply for domestic travel grants up to \$600 for conference presenters (up to \$800 for international travel).
+The purpose of these grants is to encourage student presentations at academic conferences by helping to offset the cost of travel and attendance.

 The ACF grant funds are awarded four times per year: July-September, October-December, January-March, and April-June.
 Grants are awarded on a first-come, first-served basis each quarter until the funds for that quarter are exhausted.
-Each application is reviewed by the Associate Vice-Provost for the Graduate School.
+Academic Conference Fund funding is intended as a one-time award during a graduate student's academic career at GVSU.
+Each application is reviewed by the Vice Provost for the Graduate School.